Not prioritizing flex? You won’t like what’s really going on

 As positive as hybrid work is for employee wellbeing and work-life balance, it also leaves one fundamental question: how do you keep your team coordinated?

-In this post, we’ll explore how vital it is to have dedicated software in place for managing hybrid work — and how it could transform your team coordination goals this year.
+In this post, we’ll explore how vital it is to have dedicated Hybrid Work Software in place for managing hybrid work — and how it could transform your team coordination goals this year.

 1. See the bigger picture